-As displayed in preceding tables of the 133 initial survey respondents, most are those who described themselves as public-sector employees (26%).
-The second most common type of respondent were Emergency Management Coordinators.
+As displayed in preceding tables of the 133 survey respondents, most are those who described themselves as public-sector employees (26.3%).
+The second most common type of respondents were Emergency Management Coordinators at 25.5%.
 Most of the respondents represent their counties (41%); cities were the second-most represented (27%).
-The preferred method of communication is via webinar (32%) followed closely by newsletter or email (28%).
-These preliminary statistics are considered with the recognition that certain groups were underrepresented, as is the limitation of public participation efforts.
-During the public comment period DEO will endeavor to incorporate feedback particularly from those who were not reached during initial engagement efforts.
+The preferred method of communication is webinar (32%) followed closely by newsletter or email (28%).

+These preliminary statistics were considered with the recognition that certain groups were underrepresented and will be specifically sought after in future survey efforts.
+During the public comment period DEO endeavored to incorporate feedback, particularly from those who were not reached during initial engagement efforts.